After Wisdom Tooth Removal

 - Place ice packs to the sides of your face where surgery was performed.
 Refer to the section on swelling for explanation.

 The swelling that is normally expected is usually proportional to the surgery involved.
 Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon.
 This is the body’s normal reaction to surgery and eventual repair.
 The swelling will not become apparent until the day following surgery and will not reach its maximum until the second post-operative day.
 However, the swelling may be minimized by the immediate use of ice packs and sleeping with the head in an elevated position.
 Two baggies filled with ice, or ice packs should be applied to the sides of the face where surgery was performed.
 The ice packs should be applied to the surgical site for 20 minutes and then removed for 20 minutes.
 This should be done continuously while you are awake.
 After 48 hours, ice has no beneficial effect.
 If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a normal reaction to surgery.
-Forty-eight hours following surgery, the application of moist heat and manual massage to the sides of the face is beneficial in reducing the size of the swelling and jaw muscle stiffness.
-If possible sleep with your head elevated at a 30 degree angle for the first two days following surgery.
+Forty-eight hours following surgery, the application of moist heat is beneficial in reducing the size of the swelling and jaw muscle stiffness.
+On the day of surgery begin aggressive oral stretching manual massage to the sides of the face.
+This will help with muscle tightness and reestablishing a normal oral opening.
+If possible sleep with your head elevated at a 30-degree angle for the first two days following surgery.
 In general, patients who use ice and sleep with their heads elevated experience less swelling, have less post-operative pain and recover more quickly from surgery.

 We recommend the following protocol for optimum pain management: Take each medication with a small snack and full glass of liquid.